In this article:

 - Postal code

-Depending on your plan, you can create between 5 and 30 custom fields to store additional information about your contacts.
+Depending on your plan, you can create up to 40 custom fields to store additional information about your contacts.
 All types of custom fields can be used to personalize your mailings.

 - Decimal numbers